andymass/vim-matchup/README.md

 XXX inclusive, exclusive
 XXX need () characterwise, others linewise except QUIRKS.

-#### (c.1) highlight ()[]{}
+#### (c.1) highlight `()`, `[]`, and `{}`

+match-up emulates vim's matchparen to highlight the symbols contained in the `matchpairs` setting.

 #### (c.2) highlight _all_ matches

 To disable match highlighting `let g:matchup_matchparen_enabled = 0`.
 If this option is set before the plugin is loaded, it will not disable the matchparen plugin (_Planned_).
 To disable highlighting entirely do not load matchparen.

+#### (c.3) display matches off screen

+If a open or close which would have been highlighted is on a line positioned outside the current window, the match is shown in the status line.
+If both the open and close match are off-screen, the close match is preferred.

 #### (d.1) auto-insert open, close, and mid
-  - end-wise completion: typing `CTRL-X <cr>` will insert the corresponding end construct.

-  - automatic block insertion:
 _Planned_.

+- end-wise style completion: typing `CTRL-X <cr>` will insert the corresponding end word.

-Typing `CTRL-X CTRL-B` to produce block skeletons.
+- automatic block insertion: typing `CTRL-X CTRL-B` to produce block skeletons.

 #### (d.2) auto-completion

 _Planned_.

-Typing `CTRL-X %` to give a menu of possible constructs.
+Typing `CTRL-X M` will give a menu of possible words.

 #### (d.3) parallel transmutations

-  In insert mode, after changing text inside a construct, typing `CTRL-G %` will change any matching constructs in parallel.
+In insert mode, after changing text inside a word, matching words will be changed in parallel.
 As an example,

 ```html
 <pre>